 Luhmann is forever talking about the second half of the 18th century as the pivotal era in the transition to modern society.
 One very important book published during these years was Le droit des gens, ou Principes de la loi naturelle, appliqués à la conduite et aux affaires des Nations et des Souverains (2 vols.), published in 1758 by Emer de Vattel.
-The first English edition appeared in 1760 and was read by by Ben Franklin, George Washington, and other US Founding Fathers.
+The first English edition appeared in 1760 and was read by Benjamin Franklin, George Washington, and other US Founding Fathers.
 The expanded 1797 English edition was titled The Law of Nations, Or, Principles of the Law of Nature, Applied to the Conduct and Affairs of Nations and Sovereigns, with Three Early Essays on the Origin and Nature of Natural Law and on Luxury.

 In the Preliminaries section (1797 edition), Vattel writes,